rodriguezemike/GitRektGame/README.md

-# GitRektGame
+# GitRekt

-GitRektGame is a turned-based combat game inspired by classic titles like Pokémon.
+GitRekt is a turned-based combat game inspired by classic titles like Pokémon.
 This project is a showcase of academic game development, demonstrating various game development concepts, including combat state machines, AI interactions, inventory systems, map systems, and cutscenes.

 **Note:** This project is archived and is no longer in active development.
 Contributions will not be accepted.
 It exists purely for educational purposes and to showcase game development code.